demidko/service/README.md

 ### Build

 Execute `./gradlew clean test shadowJar`.
-Your app will be located at `./build/libs` and you can run it with `java -jar ./build/libs/*.jar`.
+Your jar will be located at `./build/libs`.

 ### Deploy to the cloud